jonas-grgt/jonasg.io/content/posts/tdd-is-not-a-religion/index.md

 In this article series, my goal is to offer a fresh perspective on TDD that goes beyond its common glorification served with oversimplified examples and rigid doctrine.
 I will provide practical insights to make TDD more recognizable and applicable to the complex challenges developers encounter today.
-Ultimately, shifting away from TDD towards the very similar yet subtly different and profoundly more usable
+Ultimately, shifting away from TDD towards a very similar yet subtly different and much more nuanced
 <b style="color: #3da6b1;">Test First</b> approach.

 ## No TDD Never Implied no Tests